hpssjellis/neuro-ml/README.md

 ### Software Engineering Team

+- maintain and extend the Stage 0 simulation sandbox
 - implement real-time closed-loop control (Python, on top of the CL1 SDK and the MaxWell control API)
 - integrate CL1 and MaxOne APIs
 - validate timing precision